jCodingStuff/CodeWithGuardrails/typescript.md

 - **Zod** → validates external data at runtime
 - **Discriminated Unions** → makes error handling explicit and type-safe

 ...creates a development experience that rivals statically-typed functional languages while keeping TypeScript's expressiveness and productivity.
-For teams willing to embrace these patterns, TypeScript becomes a genuinely world-class language for building reliable systems - all without external dependencies.
+For teams willing to embrace these patterns, TypeScript becomes a genuinely world-class language for building reliable systems.

 ### Further Reading